waku-org/pm/draft-roadmap/extend_chat_sdk_with_group_conversations.md

 **FURPS**:

 - S1.
-Developers can create group conversations from Go Applications
+Developers can create group conversations from Go Applications; available on pkg.go.dev.
 - S2.
-Developers can create group conversations from Rust Applications
+Developers can create group conversations from Rust Applications; available on crates.io.

 **Checklist**:
 - [ ] Specs: link to specs and/or API definition